- Mr A T Kermode (Director of Music)

-- Mr S.R.
-Phillips (Head of Academic Music, Head of Year)
+- Mr S R Phillips (Head of Academic Music)

-This practical work is balanced and backed up alongside work on Sibelius software and traditional theory lessons to help students gain a real understanding of the concepts covered.
+This practical element is balanced and backed up alongside work on Sibelius software and traditional theory lessons to help students gain a real understanding of the concepts covered.

-For Fourths (Year 9), Music in an optional subject and is very much a pre – GCSE course where both individual composition and performance come to the fore.
-Work on structured listening questions also provide a firm grounding for those wishing to go onto the GCSE course in the Fifths (Years 10 and 11).
+For Fourth Form (Year 9), Music in an optional subject and is very much a pre – GCSE course where both individual composition and performance come to the fore.
+Work on structured listening questions also provide a firm grounding for those wishing to go onto the GCSE course in the Lower and Upper Fifth (Years 10 and 11).

-The AQA specification is followed, comprising of a listening exam (20%), two composition units (40%) and performance (40%).
+The AQA specification is followed, consisting of a listening exam (20%), two composition units (40%) and performance (40%).

 For more information on music outside the classroom, please visit our Co-curricular Music section.